uprightly/website/ico.md

 ## Will there be ample time to review the contract code?

 Yes.
 The offering will last a month, giving enough time for code inspection.
 We will also release the code and publish the contract address before the offering begins so people can inspect the code beforehand as well.

+We will use OpenZeppelin's contracts for CrowdSales and Tokens.
+These are perhaps the most-secure, well-audited contracts in the ecosystem today.